 - Assist with input of results for events throughout the day

-All officials will welcome you with open arms and a warm friendly greeting to individuals who are interested in any of the above roles.
-We are part of one big happy family and like to provide all the support and encouragement to new members of the officiating team to see them develop within the sport.
+Oficials will welcome individuals who are interested in any of the above roles with open arms.
+Officials are part of one big family and like to provide all the support and encouragement to new members of the officiating team to see them develop within the sport.

 Below are just some of the areas off-track where you can have a front row seat in ensuring all athletes, coaches and officials have an enjoyable experience at an event and will be fully supported throughout your experiences and meet many new friends and colleagues during these events.

 Clerk of the Course, Equipment Officer and Technical Manager

 If you are a DIY guru, have a keen interest in setting things up, or are technically minded, then a role of Clerk of the Course could be one of the roles you would enjoy.
 Here a team of fellow volunteers/officials (sometimes under the leadership of a Technical Manager at bigger meetings) make sure all the different parts of the track and field have all the equipment they need for the day.
 This can include taking throwing implement to event sites, learning how to set up a field event site, adjusting hurdle heights/weights/positioning or making sure there are blocks at the start line for athletes.
 At some events an Equipment Officer is appointed who is specifically responsible for the measuring and weighing of implements and help prepare other venue equipment.

 These roles may involve some more physically intensive activity but there are a variety of roles within the technical side of an event that cater for all abilities/passions and areas of interest that can also spur you on to fix those jobs in and around the house and garden!